Black-Library/black-library-parsers/README.md

 # black-library-parser
 Black Library parser library.

 ## Dependencies
-curl and libxml2 are required dependencies
+curl, libxml2, python3, pip, and selenium are required dependencies

 To make the docker container in which the application is intended to be run on, follow/run the install_docker_deps.sh file